anniesbooth/anniesbooth.github.io/_pages/publications.md

 ### Nonstationary Gaussian process surrogates
 with Andrew Cooper and Robert B. Gramacy. *Handbook of Uncertainty Quantification, to appear.* preprint on [arXiv:2305.19242](https://arxiv.org/pdf/2305.19242)

-### Contour location for reliability in airfoil simulation experiments using deep Gaussian processes
-with Ashwin Renganathan and Robert B. Gramacy. *Annals of Applied Statistics.* preprint on [arXiv:2308.04420](https://arxiv.org/pdf/2308.04420)

 ### [Actively learning deep Gaussian process models for failure contour and reliability estimation](https://arc.aiaa.org/doi/abs/10.2514/6.2024-0577)
 with Ashwin Renganathan and Robert B. Gramacy.
 In *AIAA Scitech 2024 Forum.*